lukeed/trouter/readme.md

 ```

 #### pattern
-Type: `String | RegExp`
+Type: `String` or `RegExp`

 Trouter supports simple route patterns which are fast and well readable but limited.
-If you need more complex patterns, you can pass an instance of `RegExp` with parameters specified as named capture groups (supported since Node 10).
+If you need more complex patterns, you can pass an instance of `RegExp` with parameters specified as named capture groups.

+> **Important:** RegExp named capture groups are [supported in Node.js 10.x](https://node.green/#ES2018-features--RegExp-named-capture-groups) and above!

 The supported route pattern types are: